aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

   <img width="474" height="296" src="https://user-images.githubusercontent.com/61804643/114400440-dd4c5180-9b99-11eb-903b-b5e60f705dee.jpg">
 </p>

 Here we have a user who is interested in how their lifestyle impacts on the planet, and would like feedback on how to improve on this.
 This user would want an account, and to track their usage over time.
-For such a user we augment the power usage matrix, so that it if certain numbers are reached with individual devices, then lifestle coaching messages will be triggered.
+For such a user we augment the power usage matrix, so that it if certain numbers are reached with individual devices, then lifestyle coaching messages will be triggered.
 <p align="center">
   <img width="590" src="https://github.com/aaronsharma/SEGP/blob/main/Portfolio/Media/trigger%20table.png">
 </p>
 <p align="center">
-   Table: Possible trigger scores to activate lifestle messages for Hannah
+   Table: Possible trigger scores to activate lifestyle messages for Hannah
   </p>

-These would be stored in the database, and over time we would increase the total number of possible trigger messages so tha tthe user isn't always seeing the same one or two things.
+These would be stored in the database, and over time we would increase the total number of possible trigger messages so that the user isn't always seeing the same one or two things.

 The **second stretch** would be for David.
 This is the type of user who wants a lot of data served up to them in useful packages.
 <p align="center">